Ranjith1105/19CS301Module8/README.md

 Reg no: 212223020021
 Name: Ranjith P

-EXP NO.8a Program to find Find the simple interest
+EXP NO.8a Program to find the simple interest

 ### Aim: To Write a Python Program to find Find the simple interest by getting the principal, rate and time value from the user
 ### Algorithm: